 The first time I went to Mount Rushmore I had no idea about Custer State Park.
 We thought all there was to do in the area was Mount Rushmore.
-Boy we were we wrong.
+Boy, we were wrong.

 Please don’t make the same mistake that we did.
-Plan to make Custer State Park a part of your South Dakota road trip, and here we will tell you how to do it.
+Plan to make Custer State Park a part of your South Dakota road trip itinerary, and here we will tell you how to do it.